bigdata-biz/Bigdata-biz-KR-LLM/README.md

 ![image](./images/app-screenshot.png)
 All the components of the application (knowledge base, context retrieval, prompt enhancement LLM) are running within CML.
 This application does not call any external model APIs nor require any additional training of an LLM.
 The knowledge base provided in this repository is a slice of the Cloudera Machine Learning documentation.

-> **IMPORTANT**: Please read the following before proceeding.
-By configuring and launching this AMP, you will cause h2oai/h2ogpt-oig-oasst1-512-6.9b, which is a third party large language model (LLM), to be downloaded and installed into your environment from the third party’s website.
-Please see https://huggingface.co/h2oai/h2ogpt-oig-oasst1-512-6.9b for more information about the LLM, including the applicable license terms.
-If you do not wish to download and install h2oai/h2ogpt-oig-oasst1-512-6.9b, do not deploy this repository.
-By deploying this repository, you acknowledge the foregoing statement and agree that Cloudera is not responsible or liable in any way for h2oai/h2ogpt-oig-oasst1-512-6.9b.
-Author: Cloudera Inc.

 ## Table of Contents
 #### README